-In order to understand the practice of 19th century medicine, one must understand the theory of disease that was predominant in the day.
+In order to understand the practice of nineteenth century medicine, one must understand the theory of disease that was predominant in the day.

 The medical theory of the day held that poor health was caused by either too much or too little stimulation or inflammation of the nervous system.
 Symptoms of those diseases caused by overstimulation included high fever, strong pulse, flushed skin, rapid breathing, agitation (exceeding restlessness and mental distress or shaking) and active delirium (hallucinations and illusions accompanied by extreme excitability).
 Treatment for these diseases included bleeding, purging, sweating, blistering, and minimal amounts of food.
 Sedatives might also be used to calm these excitable symptoms.